JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Layered-Compilers.md

 # Layered Compilers

 Previously, we saw that we could "interpret" the `Free` monad into another monad, namely, `Effect`, to simulate state manipulation effects.
+This idea is similar to a compiler: a high-level language (i.e. `Free`'s languages) get "compiled"/"interpreted" into a lower-level language (i.e. `Effect`/`Aff`).
 However, what if we recursively interpreted the `Free` monad into another `Free` monad for a few rounds until the last one gets interpreted into the `Effect` monad?
 ```purescript
 type Free1 = Free f a
 type Free2 = Free g a